Abilene – Eisenhower & Gunsmoke History

 Abilene and the Cowboy Boots

 The people of Abilene created another display called “Celebrating Cowboy Roots with Cowboy Boots!”
 The Cowboy Boot project pays homage to T.C.
 McInerney’s Drover Boot Store from the 1870s.
-Currently, about ten are around town, and more are being placed as they are planned and completed.
+About ten are around town, and more are being placed as planned and completed.

 The Abilene & Smoky Valley Railroad